New Jersey Prohibits Employers From Tracking Employees' Vehicles Without Warning

 Likewise, in Massachusetts an employer has a right to install a GPS tracker on a company-owned vehicle.
 However, if an employer is considering tracking the location of an employee in his/her personal vehicle, care should be taken to craft reasonable policies.
 It is recommended that notice be provided to the employee as well.

-The COVID-19 health crisis has caused many organizations to change the way they operate.
 Monitoring and surveillance have become more important particularly when managers and supervisors do not physically occupy the same space as employees.
-If an employer allows employees to operate company vehicles or wishes to track employees' movements, it is imperative that it checks the laws in each state where it operates.
-The company policy should then be updated to be compliant with applicable state law.
+If an employer allows employees to operate company vehicles or wishes to track employees' movements, it is imperative that it check the laws in each state where it operates.
+The company policy should then be updated to ensure compliance with applicable state law.

-For New Jersey employers, it is important to keep abreast of any changes to the bill subsequent to the Governor's review.
-The next step is to draft written notices which will be provided to all current and new employees.
+For New Jersey employers now operating under this newly enacted law, the next step is to draft written notices which will be provided to all current and new employees if the company intends on using any devices to track its employees.
 It is recommended that employees sign an acknowledgement of receipt of the policy with the notice, to ensure employers have complied fully with the new requirement that written notice be provided to employees.
 Employers should keep a record of this documentation in the employees' personnel file.